Have you ever really thought about how much you weigh and why?

 Body weight is often used as an indicator of fitness progress.
-When people attempt to change their physique and don’t see pounds coming off of the scale each week, they tend to get a little discouraged, even if they see progress during workouts or in the mirror.
+When people attempt to change their physique and don’t see pounds coming off of the scale each week, they tend to get a little discouraged even if they do see progress during workouts or in the mirror.

-This discouragement is based on the flaw of thinking that they must be losing weight in order to change their body composition.
-These individuals often forget about the fact that muscle, fat, bone, and water all play an important part in what number they see on the scale each week.
+This disappointment stems from thinking that in order to change their body composition they must lose weight.
+These individuals often don’t realize – or forget – that muscle, fat, bone and water all contribute to the number they see on the scale each week.

-Based on your fitness level, your weight comes from:
+Depending on your fitness level, your total body weight consists of:

 - Muscle: 30-55% of body weight

 - Water (not in muscle or fat): 10-25%